 Early success in learning decoding and word identification strategies is crucial to continued success in reading (Wagner & Ridgewell, 2009), though there is some disagreement as to just how it functions to improve reading ability.
 Garcia & Cain (2014), for example, suggest that this early success results in a tendency of children to read more, which in turn results in increased reading achievement.
-Lack of success functions in the opposite direction: poorly performing readers becoming reluctant to read, so that they fail to put in the necessary time-on-task in reading.
+Lack of success functions in the opposite direction: poorly performing readers becoming reluctant to read, so that they fail to put in the necessary time-ontask in reading.
 Ronald Carver's "rauding theory" (Carver, 2000), on the other hand, (combining reading with listening and speaking), posits that the ability to simply decode and identify words is sufficient in and of itself to lead to success in reading.

-Whichever theory one might choose-and both may be right in different ways-the final conclusion is the same: research shows that phonics instruction is critical (Blevins, 2019).
+final conclusion is the same: research shows that phonics instruction is critical (Blevins, 2019).
 The oddities of the English language spelling system are obvious, but an understanding of phoneme-grapheme patterns is crucial, as the majority of English words are phonetically regular.